 - Hire Purchase Agreements – If you take on a finance deal or a PCP loan with a car manufacturer, this will be listed.

-- Mobile phone contracts – Phone contracts are classed as credit deals and so the repayments you make will be listed.
+- Mobile phone contracts – Mobile phone contracts are classed as credit deals, and so the repayments you make will be listed.

 What should I do if I am refused credit?